Nova Sich

-The Nova Sich (Нова Січ) or Pidpilnenska Sich (Підпільненська Січ) was the administrative and military center of the Zaporozhian Cossacks in 1734–1775, established after the return of the Zaporozhian Host's Lowland Army unto the Russian protectorate as a result of the signing of the Lubny Treaty.
+The Nova Sich (Нова Січ) or Pidpilna Sich (Підпільненська Січ) was the administrative and military center of the Zaporozhian Cossacks in 1734–1775, established after the return of the Zaporozhian Host's Lowland Army unto the Russian protectorate as a result of the signing of the Lubny Treaty.
 The last Zaporozhian Sich settled in the former lands of Davnia or Stara Sich (Давня or Стара Січ, hence the name Nova) and centered on a large peninsula, washed by the Pidpilna River (a tributary of the Dnieper).

 Establishment

 Nova Sich was founded with the permission and under the supervision of the Russian government on March 31, 1734, by Ataman-Hetman I.Malashevich on the Right Bank of the Dnieper in the Great Meadow, which occupied 26 thousand acres.

 The basis for the continued existence of the Nova Sich as a territory was signed in 1734, the Lubny Treaty on the recognition of the Russian protectorate by the Cossacks.

 To oversee the actions of the Cossacks, the imperial government built a fortification 2 km from the Nova Sich with two half-bastions and a permanent garrison - the so-called Nova Sich retransmission.

 According to historians, the Nova Sich retrenchment was erected in the Sich by the imperial government for the ostentatious purpose of helping the Cossacks in their war with the Ottomans, but in reality, for the hidden purpose of keeping them in their hands.
 However, the Cossacks well understood the reason for the construction of the Russian citadel, expressing their dissatisfaction with the words: "We have a Moscow sore liver."
 Given the historical events that took place during the existence of the Nova Sich, we must recognize that the imperial government achieved its goal by dissuading the Sich from participating in the nationwide struggle against deprivation.